Consumer Medicine Information

 Things to be careful of

-Be careful driving or operating machinery until you know how candesartan affects you.
+Be careful driving or operating machinery until you know how Ipravent affects you.

-Candesartan helps most people, but it may have side effects in a few people.
+It helps most people with breathing problems, but it may have unwanted side effects in a few people.

 Tell your doctor if you notice any of the following and they worry you: